It’s no surprise that many famous painters, such as Van Gogh, have been inspired by Drenthe.

 Read more

-Een tafel met kwasten, doeken, een petroleumlamp en een boek over Van Gogh in de kamer waar hij gewoond en gewerkt heeft in Drenthe, Het schilderij 'De turfschuit' van Vincent van Gogh, olieverf op doek.
+Een tafel met kwasten, doeken, een petroleumlamp en een boek over Van Gogh in de kamer waar hij gewoond en gewerkt heeft in Drenthe, Het schilderij 'De turfschuit' van Vincent van Gogh, olieverf op doek, olieverf op doek.
 Een man en een vrouw lopen over het pad naar de ingang van het kerkje van Zweeloo.

 Colonies of Benevolence